Asian Markets Slammed Again As Virus Fears Cause Global Turmoil - UrduPoint

 "The Asia-Pacific region's exposure to the virus is significant," it said in a commentary.
 "The most important channel of impact is via the close trading relationship with China."
 "China is the largest trading partner for most economies across the region, and with economic activity in China severely depleted by the virus, the repercussions will flow through to the rest of the region.

 "There is no other country in Asia or globally that so many economies throughout the Asia-Pacific region are so heavily tied to."
-Crude prices were again hit, with both main contracts losing more than one percent, on expectations the crisis will put a massive dent in demand for the commodity, which was already under pressure owing to the struggling global economy.
+Crude prices were again hit, with both main contracts losing more than two percent, on expectations the crisis will put a massive dent in demand for the commodity, which was already under pressure owing to the struggling global economy.
+Oil has now fallen more than 20 percent since the start of the year.

 Investors are keeping an eye on central banks, particularly the US Federal Reserve, hoping for monetary easing measures, while governments are also facing pressure to provide support.